Intravenous iron infusion: Cutaneous reactions

-Intravenous iron infusions can cause skin rash, hives, itchiness and flush.
-Skin staining and discolouration can occur at the site of infusion if the iron and saline solution leaks outside the vein into the surrounding tissue.
+Intravenous iron infusions can cause skin rash, hives, itchiness, and flushing.
+Skin staining and discolouration can occur at the site of infusion if the iron and saline solution leak outside the vein into the surrounding tissue.
 Skin discolouration can be semi-permanent or permanent.

 Hypothermia

 Patients are at risk of hypothermia since large amounts of cold fluid are being infused directly into the bloodstream at a rapid rate.
-This dramatic change in temperature may prompt other side effects such as chest pain, irregular breathing and muscles aches and pains.
+This dramatic temperature change may prompt other side effects such as chest pain, irregular breathing, and muscle aches and pains.

 Myalgia

-Patients may experience pains and aches of the muscles, specifically in areas near the spine.
+Patients may experience pains and aches in the muscles, specifically in areas near the spine.
 Myalgia side effects can occur up to one or two days after the treatment takes place.

 Hypophosphatemia

-IV iron infusions can induce hypophosphatemia by raising plasma levels of the phosphaturic hormone FGF-23.
-Such reactions more often occur after iron carboxymaltose than after other i. v. iron compounds.
+IV iron infusions can induce low phosphorus levels in the blood by raising plasma levels of the hormone FGF-23, which promotes increased excretion of phosphorus in the urine.
+Such reactions more often occur after iron carboxymaltose than after other IV iron compounds.

 Asthmatic reactions

-IV iron infusions can trigger dyspnoea, wheezing and chest pain in patients who suffer from asthma.
+IV iron infusions can trigger dyspnoea, wheezing, and chest pain in patients who suffer from asthma.

 Gastrointestinal reactions

-IV infusions can bring on nausea, diarrhoea, abdominal pain or cramps and vomiting.
+IV infusions can bring on nausea, diarrhoea, abdominal pain or cramps, and vomiting.